All Episodes

 So Barr agreed.

-Uh that's when Barr said, hey, wait a minute, something's not right here and kicked him out of the office.
+And when Boritt told him that the cheese he had brought was made with the milk of his wife's breast milk, that's when Barr said, hey, wait a minute, something's not right here and kicked him out of the office.

 Thought Borrett was a gym.

-How many people are being fooled by this guy?
+That's what's great about this, how many people are being fooled by this guy.

 Dodger Stadium, Chavez Ravine, Los Angeles, next baseball season, the right field pavilion.

-The Dodgers are converting the right field pavilion into an all-you can eat section.
+The Dodgers are converting the Right Field Pavilion into an all-you-can-eat section.

 Fans really liked it, said Camille Johnson.

-That's sturdily, that's not the question.
+Stirdly, that's not the question.

-The question here is we are inundated daily with what a bunch of slothful, obese, wasteful slobs we are.
+The question here is, we are inundated daily with what a bunch of slothful, obese, wasteful slobs we are.

 And now here come the Dodgers.

-All you can eat section at a ballpark?
+All-you-can-eat section at a ballpark?

 Wow, this is innovative.

-This is this is genuinely innovative.
+This is genuinely innovative.

 Oh, here it comes.